XZiar/RayRenderer/OpenGLUtil/README.md

 The syntax is `OGLU_ROUTINE(type, routinename, return-type, [arg, ...args])` and `OGLU_SUBROUTINE(type, funcname)`.
 The `OGLU_ROUTINE` defines both `subroutine type` and `subroutine uniform`, and `OGLU_SUBROUTINE` defines the `specific fucntion`.

 Normally, it's just a wrapper for OpenGL's subroutine.
 When a subroutine selection is statically specified in `ShaderConfig`, `routinename` become a macro of `funcname` and subroutine definition is gone.
 As a result, all usages of the subroutine will directly go to the specific function, while other selection functions can still be explicitly used.

+If there's any dynamic subroutine, a request of extension `GL_ARB_shader_subroutine` will be placed into the shader.

 #### Resource Mapping